anniegezhang/playlist-API-with-AWS-lambda-and-DynamoDB/src/resources/mastery-task-3-dagger-design-template.md

 Looking through `App.java` and your class diagram, identify:

-1. Which classes should be returned from the Dagger component
+1. Which classes should be returned from the Dagger component provideCreatePlaylistActivity()

-1. Which classes have constructors that should be annotated with `@Inject`
+2. Which classes have constructors that should be annotated with `@Inject`
-1. Which objects will we have to provide in a Provider method in a Module class.
+3. Which objects will we have to provide in a Provider method in a Module class.
    **Recall**: *Java annotations are ways to provide additional information to code that can be used during compilation or runtime, such as `@Override`, `@Test`, or `@Mock`.
 The action of adding an annotation is called "annotating".*